Quantum anomaly triggers the violation of scaling laws in gravitational system

 We plot the behavior of Gibbs free energy with different constant pressures in Fig.\ref{conformal1}, and indeed clearly find the swallowtail behavior appearing both below and above the critical pressure.

 In fact, we can directly see the novelty from the $P$-$T$ phase diagram, which has also been presented in Fig.\ref{conformal2}.

 Impressively, the novelty manifests a very different property from that in Van der Waals like systems such as the above black hole system with nonzero coefficient $a_{11}$ \cite{Wei:2020poh} and RN-AdS black hole \cite{Kubiznak:2012wp}.
 That is, the coexistence curve still extends above the critical point, while it terminates at the critical point in Van der Waals like systems.
-This novel behavior of phase transition has also been found in seven dimensional Lovelock gravity spacetime \cite{Dolan:2014vba}.
-However, for phase transition systems, as far as we know, this black hole with quantum anomaly system is the first one to predict the existence of this novel phase transition in reality.
+This phenomenon is due to the fact that for $\alpha_{c}<Q^{2}/8$ there exist two critical points as shown above, while for $\alpha_{c}=Q^{2}/8$ the two critical points merge into each other.

+Note that, although the similar thermodynamic critical phenomena were previously explored in seven-dimensional hyperbolic black holes with K=3 Lovelock terms \cite{Tavakoli:2022kmo,Frassino:2014pha,Dolan:2014vba}, our work establishes three groundbreaking advancements that fundamentally distinguish it from prior studies.
+The first one is that we break through the limitation of previous works to physical spacetimes which possess spherical horizon (k=+1) and observable universe’s dimensionality (d=4).
+Furthermore, we provide the first conclusive evidence that quantum conformal anomaly intrinsically modifies scaling relations.
+This establishes a clear causal link between quantum effects and scaling law violation – a connection absent in all previous Lovelock studies \cite{Tavakoli:2022kmo,Frassino:2014pha,Dolan:2014vba}.
+Finally, we also discovered the key condition $a_{11}=0$, which paves the way towards finding more systems with the violation of scaling law.
+These innovations – bridging critical phenomena to observable spacetime dimensions and exposing quantum signatures in scaling law violation – constitute our work’s definitive contribution to the field.